Dreifelden: Transport

-Dreifelden is linked to the long-distance road network by Bundesstraße 8, which joins the community to the town centres of Hachenburg (11 km) and Altenkirchen (26 km).
+Dreifelden is linked to the long-distance road network by Bundesstraße 8, which joins the municipality to the town centres of Hachenburg (11 km) and Altenkirchen (26 km).
 The Autobahn interchanges Mogendorf und Dierdorf on the A 3 can be reached over Bundesstraßen 8 and 413.
 The Hennef interchange on the A 5 (AS 60) can be reached directly on Bundesstraße 8.